umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Customize-Your-Theme/index.md

 # Customize Your theme

 A custom theme lets you add a little personal touch to your page - the colors you want, the font, and all that.
-If you are new to working with Umbraco Uno and do not yet know how to work with the theme then it is recommended that you [take a look.](../../Getting-Started/Themes/index.md)
+If you are new to working with Umbraco Uno and do not yet know how to work with the theme then it is recommended that you [checkout the Theme Editor.](../../Getting-Started/Themes/index.md)

 ## How to customize your theme through the theme editor